Particular/docs.particular.net/servicecontrol/audit-instances/maintenance-mode.md

 reviewed: 2021-03-16
 ---

-NOTE: Requires a currently-supported version of Edge, Chrome, Firefox, or Safari. **Internet Explorer is unsupported!**
+NOTE: Internet Explorer is not supported by RavenDB Management Studio.

 ServiceControl Audit stores its data in a RavenDB embedded instance.
-By default, the RavenDB instance is accessible only by the ServiceControl Audit service.
-If direct access to the RavenDB instance is required for troubleshooting, launch ServiceControl Management and follow these steps:
+Under normal operation, the RavenDB instance is accessible only by the ServiceControl Audit service.
+The RavenDB instance may be accessed for troubleshooting by following these steps:

+1. Launch ServiceControl Management
 1. Open Advanced Options
 1. Start Maintenance Mode
 1. Launch RavenDB Management Studio in a supported browser